Everybody Wants to Rule the World (Seers of the Throne) [Mage: The Awakening]

 Next on the blog… it’s with mixed emotions that I say that the next blog will be the last.
 It is the end, but the moment has been prepared for, and long dreamed of.
 It’s time to discuss Ascension.

-37 responses to “Everybody Wants to Rule the World (Seers of the Throne) [Mage: The Awakening]”
+37 thoughts on “Everybody Wants to Rule the World (Seers of the Throne) [Mage: The Awakening]”

 No promises I won’t have to cut them for space, though.
 If I do, they’ll go up in a blog.